 Federal Work Study (FWS)

 The Federal Work-Study (FWS) Program is federally funded by The United States Department of Education to provide need-based employment for college students.
 FWS allows students to work part-time while attending an institution of higher learning.
 Students must have financial need as determined by the Free Application for Federal Student Aid.
 If you are interested in applying for the Work-Study program at RCC, please visit our Federal Work Study page.

 Federal Direct Loans

-After serious consideration and evaluation of the Federal Direct Lending Program by the Board of Trustees at Randolph Community College, RCC will not be participating in the loan program.
+After serious consideration and evaluation of the Federal Direct Loan Program, Randolph Community College has elected to not participate in the loan program..
 For more information about educational loans at RCC, please visit our Student Loan Information page.